-Download or listen to these sermons by Alistair Begg
+Download or listen to sermons by Alistair Begg on faith.

 When professing Christians consistently disregard obedience to God and acts of mercy to their fellow man, their professions of faith are called into question.
 Genuine faith is evidenced by works spurred on by gratitude.
 Alistair Begg warns us that the greatest danger in our generation may be the vast number of people who take refuge in a false faith.